afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 slug: goal-of-software-development
 ---

 Why would anyone do it?
 I mean, let's face it.
 We, programmers, are picky.
-We want to work on what we please to.
+We want to work on what we please.
 We want to go to expensive conferences.
 We feel entitled to call the shots.

-I guess one of the reasons is that we might produce software – eventually.
+I guess one of the reasons is that we produce software – eventually.

 Yet, we keep forgetting *why* are we doing this.
 We forget why do we get paid.